TaylorDarneille/SEIRFX818/05-node-express/express-sequelize/02terms.md

 ## Model

-A model is a javascript object that maps to a data relation \(table\).
+A model is a javascript class that maps to a database table.
 You can think of a model as the blueprint for what each row of data is going to contain.
-Each instance of your model represents one row of data.
+Each instance of your model is a javascript object that represents one row of data.
 The ORM allows you perform CRUD on instances of your models which will then map to the equivalent changes in your database.

+Read more about Sequelize models [here](https://sequelize.org/master/manual/model-basics.html#:~:text=Models%20are%20the%20essence%20of,(and%20their%20data%20types).)

 ## Migration

-Migrations \(also known as 'schema evolution' or 'mutations'\) are a way of changing your database schema from one version into another.
-A migration lays out a plan to change your _model_.
+Migrations \(also known as 'schema evolution' or 'mutations'\) are a way of changing your models from one version into another.
+A migration file lays out a plan to change your _model_.
 When the migration is _run_, it changes your model _and_ uses your ORM to map those changes into your database so your database is alterred accordingly.